 Questions on this page

-Cryoglobulinemia and cold agglutinin disease are two separate conditions in which blood vessels may become blocked.
-These two conditions include some similar symptoms, such as Raynaud's phenomenon, and symptoms worsen in cold temperatures.
-These two conditions differ in the process by which blood vessels become blocked.
-In cryoglobulinemia, it is antibodies that accumulate to block blood vessels.
-Whereas in cold agglutinin disease, antibodies (different from those in cryoglobulinemia) attack and kill red blood cells, which then accumulate to block blood vessels.
+Although there is some overlap of symptoms, cryoglobulinemia and cold agglutinin disease differ in the process by which blood vessels become blocked.
+In cryoglobulinemia, antibodies accumulate and block blood vessels.
+In cold agglutinin disease, antibodies (different from those in cryoglobulinemia) attack and kill red blood cells, which then accumulate and block blood vessels.